jakeseaton/HitThat/README.md

 Due to my reuse of the registration for for editing the profile, you must rebuild all fields of the profile to save changes.
 Easily solved by creating a new form with default values set to the user’s current state.

 PFQuery does not support ordering on .orQueryWithsSubQuery queries, which is the way that I am getting all fights a user is involved in.
+Haven't been doing capture lists -> some strong reference cycles Not the prettiest app in the world.